flexera-public/policy_templates/cost/azure/reserved_instances/mca_recommendations/README.md

-# Azure MCA Reserved Instances Recommendation Policy Template
+# Azure Reserved Instances Recommendation

+## NOTE:  This policy supersedes the previous [Policy Template](../recommendations/) that used the Azure EA Key.

 ## What it does

-This Policy Template leverages the [Azure API](https://docs.microsoft.com/en-us/rest/api/consumption/reservationrecommendations/list).
-It will raise incidents if Azure MCA has any RI Purchase Recommendations, whose net savings exceeds the `Net Savings Threshold` parameter in the Policy.
+This Policy leverages the [Azure API](https://docs.microsoft.com/en-us/rest/api/consumption/reservationrecommendations/list).
+It will raise incidents if Azure has any Reservations Purchase Recommendations, whose net savings exceeds the `Net Savings Threshold` parameter in the Policy.
+Supports Shared subscription Reservations and the following Reservation Types: ['VirtualMachines', 'SQLDatabases', 'PostgreSQL', 'ManagedDisk', 'MySQL', 'RedHat', 'MariaDB', 'RedisCache', 'CosmosDB', 'SqlDataWarehouse', 'SUSELinux', 'AppService', 'BlockBlob', 'AzureDataExplorer', 'VMwareCloudSimple']

 ## Input Parameters